Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 CODESYS V3 Library for Monarco IO HAT

-The Monarcvo Hat is an industrial graded Hat ideally suited for Home, IOT or small industrial projects.
-It was lacking a proper CODESYS V3 library, so I decided to write it to fill in the gap.
+The Monarco HAT is an industrial graded HAT ideally suited for Home Automation projects, IOT projects or (small) industrial projects.
+It was lacking a proper CODESYS V3 library, so I decided to develop it and fill in this gap.
-So, using C & Java Node-JS code examples and documentation from Monarco and after lots of reading and coding, this is the end-result.
-I decided that it maybe of use for other people, Therefore, I released it under the "Unlicense" agreement.
-It may still contain bugs (not too much I hope!).
-If you spot a bug, tell me.
-Feel free to contribute!
+So, using C & Java Node-JS code examples and documentation from Monarco and after lots of reading, coding and debugging, this is the end-result.
+I thought that this library will be of use to other people, so I released it under the "Unlicense" agreement.

+Though I tested it thoroughly, it may still contain some small bugs (not too many I hope!).
+If you spot one, share it with us so it can be fixed.
+Also, I invite you to fork this Repo and feel free to contribute!

 PS: I am not connected with Monarco.io or CODESYS in any way.
 I wrote this library out of hobbyism and for fun (self-education).